Newborn Screening Information for Providers:

 Primary care providers should review hearing screening results with the infant’s parent(s) at the first clinic visit.
-If results have not arrived by the first visit, providers should contact the birth hospital or NICU that cared for the newborn and request that the results be faxed as soon as possible.
+If results have not arrived by the first visit, please contact the birth hospital or NICU that cared for the newborn and request that the results be faxed as soon as possible.

-The Newborn Screening Program recommends that providers review the chart of each newborn seen in clinic to make sure that a hearing screen was performed and that any necessary follow-up has been initiated.
+Providers are responsible for reviewing the chart of each newborn seen in clinic to make sure that a hearing screen was performed and that any necessary follow-up has been scheduled.

-All hearing evaluations performed after the initial newborn hearing screening must be reported by the clinic to MDH.
-The Newborn Screening Program requests that providers complete the Hearing Report for the Newborn Screening Program with the infant’s rescreen results and scheduled follow-up appointment details, and fax or mail it to the Newborn Screening Program as soon as possible.
+All hearing evaluations performed after the initial newborn hearing screening must be reported to the Newborn Screening Program by the unit, clinic, or audiologist completing the assessment.
+Follow-up providers are required to complete the Hearing Report for the Newborn Screening Program with the infant's rescreen results and scheduled follow-up appointment details, and fax or mail it to our staff as soon as possible.
 This form is available to download from the Education Materials and Forms page.